carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 If you are at UCD already or coming to the conference, you can offer your help to us by volunteering at the CarpentryCon 2018.
 Sher has written a wonderful [blog on volunteering](http://www.datacarpentry.org/blog/volunteers-wanted/) summarizing what we have done so far in the CarpentryCon, and how you can contribute to it.
 Belinda has put the recent updates (April 2018) [here](https://carpentries.org/blog/2018/04/carpentrycon-update/).
 You can see our discussion on this [etherpad](http://pad.software-carpentry.org/carpentrycon_volunteers).

 How to become a CarpentryCon Volunteer?
-Contact one of us:
+Contact one of us: Malvika Sharan (malvika.sharan@embl.de), Danielle Quinn (danielle.quinn@acadiau.ca), SherAaron Hurt (sheraaron@carpentries.org).
-  - Malvika Sharan: malvika.sharan@embl.de
-  - Danielle Quinn: danielle.quinn@acadiau.ca
-  -SherAaron Hurt: sheraaron@carpentries.org

 #### Visa